-The Litchfield School District policy states that participation in the graduation ceremony is reserved for students who meet all requirements for a high school diploma.
+The Litchfield School District policy states that participation in the graduation ceremony is reserved for students who meet all requirements for a high school diploma on the date that Senior Grades CLOSE for the semester.
 Requirements for the diploma include all credit requirements established by the Litchfield School Board and the State of New Hampshire, and the completion of the sophomore and senior projects.
 Students must also agree to follow guidelines presented by the administration related to dress code, rehearsals, and appropriate behavior in order to participate in the graduation ceremony.